OscarOK/OscarOK.github.io/_posts/2019-01-31-my-bullet-journal.md

 Since the first months of 2018, I started using an agenda to organize all my pending events and tasks.
 As a result, I became more "productive" and "tidy" with my methodology to have things done, I even started to use Calendar by Google for scheduling the events that come up on the week.
 These habits make me feel like a grown-up man, but a one well organized.

 In fact, it was not until the end of 2018  that I discovered the world of Bullet Journal.
-When I diced to get into this community, I got overwhelmed with all the work and suggestions that were there.
+When I decided to get into this community, I got overwhelmed with all the work and suggestions that were there.
 For example, I want to add a lot of unnecessary trackers, unnecessary for me, and really arty designs for my own.
 Even my girl make fun of me for use the year in pixels.
 So I wrote it down in my year in pixels tracker...
 That was a blue day.

 Anyway, I need to define what necessities my bullet journal has to cover.
 So I made a list: